reslp/iqtreeGUI/README.md

 ================
 Executables are available for Linux, MacOS and Windows.
 The Windows and Linux versions were built using a combination of Docker and pyinstaller.

-For iqtreeGUI to work you will also need to download and install [IQ-TREE] (www.iqtree.org).
+For iqtreeGUI to work you will also need to download and install [IQ-TREE](www.iqtree.org).
 Once you have started iqtreeGUI you will have to set the correct path to the IQ-TREE executable.
 Click on iqtree-GUI -> GUI settings and select the iqtree executable.

 Building executables
 ===================
+If you are on Linux or MacOS you may execute the `build_all.sh` script to build iqtreeGUI for Linux, MacOS and Windows.
+This requires pyinstaller and Docker to be installed.

 **Locally from source:**